wassfila/STM32_IoT_Boards/README.md

 * Current struggle with the PA3,PA2 ports that do not output the PWM as configured for a default UART
 * Sensors node already working fine as an RF-Dongle (sensors not tested yet)
 * Soldering order of nrf and bluepill is very important !!!
 Soldering order strategy required as it is double sided board.

+#Git Submodules
+* Still struggling with submodules, do not forget either of recursive clone, or manual add of submodule for pilibs